 Decide What to Insure – The fewer items you insure the cheaper your insurance will cost.
 So, don’t over-insure on items that can be easily replaceable or aren’t that important.
 Instead, get more coverage on expensive items you know that will be hard to replace and that will be more at risk to get stolen.

 What should be included in contents insurance for students?

 Items that are covered in student contents insurance may vary among insurance providers.
 This is why it is important to compare prices and policies.

 However, these items are usually covered in a standard insurance policy:

 - Electronics such as mobile phones, tablets, and laptops

-Some things that are more expensive may require extra cost to protect it, such as:
+Some things that are more expensive may require extra cost to protect, such as:

 - Expensive gadgets (phones, tablets, cameras, gaming consoles, etc.)